matiseni51/matiseni51/README.md

 ### Skills :pushpin:

-* Working every day with Django
+* Working every day with Django & Django Rest Framework
-* Getting better in Docker
+* Implementing all projects with Docker containers
-* Improving JavaScript capabilities and related technologies
+* Improving in JavaScript with libraries as ReactJS
 * Critical thinking, solving problems deducing and understanding the root cause
 * Learning at all times